Ultimate Fort Mill Real Estate Investing Guide for 2026

 Foreclosure Laws

-Experienced mortgage note investors are thoroughly well-versed in their state’s laws regarding foreclosure.
-They’ll know if their state uses mortgage documents or Deeds of Trust.
-A mortgage dictates that the lender goes to court for approval to foreclose.
-Note owners don’t need the judge’s agreement with a Deed of Trust.
+Experienced mortgage note investors are completely aware of their state's regulations for foreclosure.
+Some states use mortgage documents and some use Deeds of Trust.
+With a mortgage, a court has to allow a foreclosure.
+Note owners do not need the judge's agreement with a Deed of Trust.

 Mortgage Interest Rates